Witchy: Development

-Ariel Ries is an animation student at The Animation Workshop in Denmark and Witchy is her first major project.
-She wrote the story for her webcomic during 2012 and 2013: Witchy was originally intended to be a short story about a witch village where witches were slowly disappearing into the surrounding woods.
+Ariel Ries is an animation student at The Animation Workshop in Denmark and Witchy is their first major project.
+They wrote the story for their webcomic during 2012 and 2013: Witchy was originally intended to be a short story about a witch village where witches were slowly disappearing into the surrounding woods.
 The hair-based hierarchy was centered on color at the time, and the protagonist would dye her hair to disguise the fact that she was weak.
-Ries decided to go with hair length instead after a friend brought up the idea, and she wanted to create a society where prejudice was not based on race, gender, sexuality, or disability.
-Witchy was initially very derivative of the fantasy works by Jean Giraud, but Ries later decided she wanted her webcomic to be inspired by Asia rather than Europe.
-Ries created the kingdom in which Witchy takes place as a very ethnically-diverse place; she has stated that she imagines it as a "sort of Asian melting pot kingdom."
+Ries decided to go with hair length instead after a friend brought up the idea, and they wanted to create a society where prejudice was not based on race, gender, sexuality, or disability.
+Witchy was initially very derivative of the fantasy works by Jean Giraud, but Ries later decided they wanted their webcomic to be inspired by Asia rather than Europe.
+Ries created the kingdom in which Witchy takes place as a very ethnically-diverse place; they have stated that they imagine it as a "sort of Asian melting pot kingdom."

-As a student, Ries almost exclusively works on Witchy during the weekend; if she wasn't able to finish the inking and coloring of a page on Sunday, she would "chip away" at it for the rest of the week.
-Witchy updates every Tuesday, but Ries has a two-week buffer in place in case she can't finish a page in time.
-Ries is invested in the representation of characters that are underrepresented in media, which inspired her to include characters of various ethnicities, as well as a transgender character.
-In an interview with ComicsAlliance, Ries noted that she failed to properly plan its magic system when she started creating Witchy, resulting in her being caught by surprise when she got to drawing this aspect of her webcomic.
+As a student, Ries almost exclusively works on Witchy during the weekend; if they weren't able to finish the inking and coloring of a page on Sunday, they would "chip away" at it for the rest of the week.
+Witchy updates every Tuesday, but Ries has a two-week buffer in place in case they can't finish a page in time.
+Ries is invested in the representation of characters that are underrepresented in media, which inspired them to include characters of various ethnicities, as well as a transgender character.
+In an interview with ComicsAlliance, Ries noted that they failed to properly plan its magic system when they started creating Witchy, resulting in them being caught by surprise when they got to drawing this aspect of their webcomic.
 The magic system is primarily inspired by various Asian religions, such as Shintoism and Mun, as well as the rules and techniques of several different dance styles and martial arts.
-Ries stated that she has many ideas she wants to incorporate for Witchys magic system, but has had difficulty organizing her concepts properly.
+Ries stated that they have many ideas they want to incorporate for Witchys magic system, but have had difficulty organizing their concepts properly.

-During the development of Witchy, Ries has switched over from using traditional ink for her artwork, to using Adobe Photoshop and later Clip Studio Paint.
-As Witchy is Ries' first major project, she aimed to be open to experimentation, and Ries has stated that her artstyle has gradually shifted over time.
-Ries plans for the plot have similarly changed over time, as her priority towards character growth adjusted greatly.
-According to Ries, developing the story very slowly has helped her improve the plot, as she has months to work out problems.
+During the development of Witchy, Ries has switched over from using traditional ink for their artwork, to using Adobe Photoshop and later Clip Studio Paint.
+As Witchy is Ries' first major project, they aimed to be open to experimentation, and Ries has stated that their artstyle has gradually shifted over time.
+Ries plans for the plot have similarly changed over time, as their priority towards character growth adjusted greatly.
+According to Ries, developing the story very slowly has helped them improve the plot, as they have months to work out problems.

-In March 2019, Lion Forge Comics announced a print collection of Witchy, to be published beginning in September 2019.
+In March 2019, Lion Forge Comics announced a print collection of Witchy, to be published beginning in September 2019, featuring the first four chapters of the comic.

+A second print collection, featuring chapters 5 and 6, was published in February 2022.